 - Proficiency in oral and written communication skills is essential as is the ability to manage time and work efficiently and effectively.

-- Punctuality; and ability to demonstrate flexibility within an evolving community participatory research project
+- Ability to demonstrate flexibility within an evolving community participatory research project.

 Monday - Friday 8:30 am - 5:00 pm